katsutoo/perissables/docs/content-packs.md

 That boundary matters because the goal is to let creators author new data without granting rights to the game runtime itself.

-The reusable pack schema and validation rules live as an MIT library crate in `les-perissables-stories`.
-Everything that validates packs depends on that one crate: the game's loader, the `storycheck` CLI, and the community hub (`les-perissables-hub`).
+The reusable pack schema and validation rules live as an MIT library crate in `les-perissables-stories`, alongside the `storycheck` CLI that fronts it, so creators can validate packs without touching the proprietary repo.
+Everything that validates packs depends on that one crate: the game's loader, `storycheck`, and the community hub (`les-perissables-hub`).
 That keeps validation identical everywhere and lets the separate, non-proprietary hub reuse it without depending on any proprietary game-repo code.
 The hub itself is a single-crate app, not a multi-crate workspace.

 ## Compatibility Rule